 WORLD: Fish shortage threatens one billion consumers

+The world's growing population and overfishing will mean around one billion people in developing countries will face shortages of fish, their most important source of protein, within 20 years.
 According to analysis released by the Malaysia-based WorldFish Centre and the International Food Policy Research Institute, "only strong growth in fish farms will save the world from an even more critical condition".

 - US food next wave on display at Winter Fancy Food

 - Column: Kraft Heinz, Unilever and sustainability